 The yield requirements used in the valuation vary between different regions and different sub-areas within the regions.
 Information is checked with valuation and consulting companies.
-Hufvudstaden’s average yield requirement since 2011-12-31 has varied between 3.9 per cent and 4.8 per cent and as of December 31, 2016, the figure was 3.9 per cent.
+Hufvudstaden's average yield requirement since December 31, 2012 has varied between 3.8 per cent and 4.8 per cent, and as at December 31, 2017 the figure was 3.8 per cent.
 For leasehold properties, the calculation is based on a yield requirement that is 0.20 percentage points higher.

-The net operating income is based on market-adapted rental income.
-Rental income is adapted to the market by adjusting existing rents with newly signed and renegotiated leases and with account taken of the expected rent trend.
+The net operating income is based on market-adapted rental revenue.
+Rental revenue is adapted to the market by adjusting existing rents using newly signed and renegotiated leases and with account taken of the expected rent trend.

 A deduction has been made for standard costs for operation and maintenance, excluding costs passed on and part of the property administration.
 These are based on the actual outcome and are adjusted for non-permanent deviations.
 The average cost per square metre over the most recent five-year period has been in the range SEK 400 – 500 and the estimated cost in the valuation as of December 31, 2017 was on the same level.
 The following information has been used in the valuation.

 |Range (weighted average)|